openkfw/TruBudget/scripts/operation/README.md

 ## Getting started

 To setup TruBudget, you need to install [Docker](https://www.docker.com/community-edition#/download) (version 20.10.7 or higher) and [Docker Compose](https://docs.docker.com/compose/install/) (version 1.29.2 or higher).
+If you use Docker Desktop, you need to expose a shared folder for `/alphaNode` in `Preferences/Resources/File Sharing` in order to store the local blockchain.

 First, to make sure the `.env` file is set, run `cp env_example .env`